Learning with Unmasked Tokens Drives Stronger Vision Learners: Method

-\paragraph{On contextual discrepancies across views.} We aimed to provide global contextualized supervision to visible tokens that correspond to the original view of the masked tokens.
-However, MIMs generally use random resized crop (RRC)~\cite{inceptionv1} for giving geometric variation; we argue that using RRC may not align with our intention and could hinder learning due to divergent views providing limited shared information \cite{chen2021simsiam, touvron2022deit}.
+We aim to provide broader contextualized supervision to unmasked tokens that correspond to the original view of the masked tokens.
+However, MIMs generally use random resized crop (RRC)~\cite{inceptionv1} for giving geometric variation; we argue that using RRC may not align with our intention and could hinder learning due to divergent views often providing narrower and limited shared information \cite{chen2021simsiam, touvron2022deit}.
 Thus, we adopt simple resized crop (SRC) \cite{touvron2022deit} instead of RRC.
-We conjecture the latent features from remaining sparse tokens can be more reliably guided by the semantics from the global latent.
-We will observe that SRC harms MAE but improves \ours.
+We conjecture the latent features from unmasked tokens can be more reliably guided by the semantics from a broader context.
+We will show that SRC harms MAE but improves \ours in \S\ref{sec:analysis}.